-Like its big brother, the Pulse Mini is a bi-amplified 2.1 speaker; a 50W amplifier drives a 10cm woofer (the Pulse’s is 13cm) in a dual-port enclosure, while there are two 5cm full-range drivers in their own acoustic chambers, each with a dedicated amplifier channel.
+Like its big brother, the Pulse Mini is a bi-amplified 2.1 speaker.
+A 50-watt amplifier drives a 10cm woofer (the Pulse 2’s is 13cm) in a dual-port enclosure, and there are two 5cm full-range drivers in individual acoustic chambers (each with a dedicated amplifier channel).

-The fresh-faced Pulse keeps the distinct shape of its sibling (picture the top half of an octagon), but true to its name is a dress-size down, trimmed back at every dimension.
+The fresh-faced Pulse Mini keeps the distinct shape of its sibling but, true to its name is a dress-size down, trimmed back at every dimension.

-The less-is-more line of attack presents us with a smart, neat box – not unlike its arch-rival, the Sonos Play:5 – with just a simple touch control panel and recessed gap for a handle up top as points of notice.
+This less-is-more approach presents us with a smart, neat box, with just a simple touch control panel and recessed gap for a handle up top as points of interest.

 More after the break

-With the Pulse Mini, Bluesound claims to have “shrunk down the footprint, without compromising the performance” and just a few songs into our playlist we are not inclined to disagree.
+With the Pulse Mini, Bluesound claims to have “shrunk down the footprint without compromising the performance” and we are not inclined to disagree.

 See our Bluesound reviews